Skip site navigation (1)Skip section navigation (2)

 Create a lun configuration context, defining a LUN to be ex-

-ported by any number of targets.
+ported by any number of targets or controllers.

 target name